Custom Search

 Another difference is that a traditional Japanese knife has a carbon steel blade that is not stain or rust resistance.
 These knives are great for the professional chef who desires the benefits of this specific cutlery, not so though for the general home cook who prefers a no stain steel.

-Stick with Western Style Japanese Knives - Global, Mac, Kershaw:
+Stick with Western Style Japanese Knives - Global, Mac, Shun:

-If you are looking to buy a Japanese stye knife, go with brands like Global, Mac, Kershaw (Shun) and Choma.
+If you are looking to buy a Japanese stye knife, go with brands like Global, Mac, Shun and Choma.
 These knive are made in sort of a hybrid fashion and are a nice cross between traditional Japanese knives and western ones.

 Questions About Asian Knife Sharpening?